niclabs/dns-rust/README.md

 # Rust implementation of DNS library

 (In progress) : implementation of DNS library in rustlang.
-DNSSEC supported in the future.
+DNSSEC will be supported ... eventually

 ## Supported RFCs